heydido/RuralCreditPredictor/README.md

    ```
    dvc repro
    ```
-   `Note:` "dvc repro" will fail if you have exported the MLFlow variables as explained in the MLFlow Setup section.
+   `Note:` "dvc repro" will fail if you haven't exported the MLFlow variables as explained in the MLFlow Setup section.

 4. Track each experiment changes with git:
     ```